Brand Names: Cholbam

 How should I take cholic acid (Cholbam)?

-To make swallowing easier, you may open the cholic acid capsule and sprinkle the medicine into a spoonful of soft food.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of soft food.
 If you are giving cholic acid to a young child, mix the medicine with a small amount of baby formula or breast milk.
 Stir the mixture for 30 seconds and use it right away.
 Do not save the mixture for later use.

 Cholic acid comes in different capsule sizes.
 Your dose may require that you take only 1 capsule per day or up to 8 capsules per day.
 Cholic acid doses are based on weight and you may need to use two different capsule sizes to make up your entire dose.
 Follow your doctor's dosing instructions very carefully.